d2l-ai/d2l-en/chapter_recurrent-neural-networks/sequence.md

 ## Predictions

-Since both training and test loss are small, we would expect our model to work well.
+Since training loss is small, we would expect our model to work well.
 Let us see what this means in practice.
 The first thing to check is how well the model is able to predict what happens in the next timestep.

 ```{.python .input}
 estimates = net(features)